pyodide/pyodide-blog/content/posts/jspi.md

 ## Conclusion

+JavaScript promise integration finally lets us run synchronous Python code that consumes asynchronous JavaScript APIs.
 Pyodide 0.27.7 fully supports JSPI in Chrome 137, in Node 24 with the `--experimental-wasm-jspi` flag, in Firefox with the `javascript.options.wasm_js_promise_integration` flag.
 We will soon release a version of Cloudflare Python workers that supports JSPI as well.

+Using JSPI as a WebAssembly developer is unfortunately quite hard and there is still limited toolchain support for it.
+The WebAssembly native stack is automatically switched but separate work must be done to keep the linear memory stack in sync.
+Using an appropriate data structure we can do this efficiently.
+It will also only work with C code that is itself thread safe.

+Another major difficulty that arises in using JSPI is that we cannot stack switch through JavaScript stack frames.
+I will write a second blog post on this topic describing this problem and how we deal with it in Pyodide.